KDE/bluez-qt/README.md

-# QBluez
+# BluezQt

 Asynchronous Bluez 5 wrapper library

 ## Introduction

-QBluez is a library for communication with Bluez system and session daemons.
+BluezQt is a library for communication with Bluez system and session daemons.

 <ul>
   <li>Manager class is used to communicate with system daemon.</li>